-- · identify individuals qualified to serve as members of the Board and recommend nominees for election as directors; - recommend committee membership and leadership assignments; - review our corporate governance guidelines and other governing documents and recommend amendments to the Board; - oversee self-evaluations of the Board and individual directors; - assist the Board in overseeing ESG matters not assigned to other committees, including our overall ESG strategy and goals, ESG report, and sustainability initiatives; - · oversee the Company's political activities and review our policy regarding political contributions and spending; and - review the independence of the Board and its committees and recommend director independence determinations to the Board.
+- · identify individuals qualified to serve as members of the Board and recommend nominees for election as directors; - · recommend committee membership and leadership assignments; - · review our corporate governance guidelines and other governing documents and recommend amendments to the Board; - · oversee self-evaluations of the Board and individual directors; - assist the Board in overseeing ESG matters not assigned to other committees, including our overall ESG strategy and goals, ESG report, sustainability initiatives, and oversight of climate-related goals; - · oversee the Company's political activities and review our policy regarding political contributions and spending; and - review the independence of the Board and its committees and recommend director independence determinations to the Board; - monitor and evaluate the educational needs of directors and make recommendations to the Board where appropriate; and - administer the process for director candidates nominated by stockholders.

-The Board concluded that all members of the nominating and governance committee are non-employee directors who are independent in accordance with the Nasdag criteria for director independence.
+The Board concluded that all members of the nominating and governance committee, and persons who served as members of the nominating and governance committee during any part of fiscal year 2023, are non-employee directors who are independent in accordance with the Nasdaq criteria for director independence.